jasonstreet/CI-Ecommerce/README.md

 # Project 4 - E-Commerce

 Medical e-commerce website built using Django, Python, Javascript, HTML and CSS.
+This readme includes details on deployment, objectives, improvements and testing.

 ## Table of Contents
 1. [Deployment](#Deployment)